 There are two main patterns of using controllers with directives:

 - Controller directives.
-These are directives that themselves are controllers in order to hook the host lifecycle.
+These are directives that themselves are controllers in order to hook into the host lifecycle.

 For more information about writing directives, see Custom directives.